sigrunixia/sigrunixia.github.io/docs/01_Setting_Up_Fantasy_Statblocks/01-01-Installing-Fantasy-Statblocks.md

 >
 > Make sure safe mode is off, and enable the plugin from there.

-Congratulations.
+> Congratulations.
 You have installed the plugin from GitHub!
-{: .bg-yellow-300}
+{: .highlight }

 ## Option 3: BRAT Installation (Beta-Testers Only)